drewbutlerbb4/NMT-with-FfDL/README.md

 ### Prerequisites

+* [Fabric for Deep Learning](https://github.com/IBM/FfDL): An open-source model training platform for deep learning on Kubernetes.
 * `S3 CLI`: The [command-line interface](https://aws.amazon.com/cli/) to configure your Object Storage
 * S3 based Object Storage: Provision an S3 based Object Storage from your Cloud provider.
 Take note of your Authentication Endpoints, Access Key ID and Secret
 > For IBM Cloud, you can provision an Object Storage from [IBM Cloud Dashboard](https://console.bluemix.net/catalog/infrastructure/cloud-object-storage?taxonomyNavigation=apps) or from [SoftLayer Portal](https://control.softlayer.com/storage/objectstorage).